One Person in the Universe Knows You Perfectly

 This woman didn’t feel valued around the people she knew.
 She didn’t feel special and probably had never experienced respect or even love until Jesus spoke to her.

-I think we know so little about the woman at the well so that our story can resonate with hers.
+I think we know so little about the woman at the well that our story can resonate with hers.

 You may struggle with feelings of inadequacy similar to the Samaritan woman.